-Woodcrest students from Year 4 onwards have access to STYMIE to assist in notifying school personnel of various undesired situations.
+Woodcrest students in Secondary have access to STYMIE to assist in notifying school personnel of various undesired situations.
 Stymie empowers young people to ask for help when they need support, or if they are seeing or experiencing harm.
 Stymie provides online reporting for schools as anonymous notifications are delivered within seconds to authorised recipients, who respond according to their wellbeing framework.
 The notification provides the option to include screenshots or images that validate the notification.
-Students are encouraged to access the Stymie website using the link below or speak with their Year Level Coordinator for assistance. https://about.stymie.com.au/
+Students are encouraged to access the Stymie website using the link below or speak with their Head of Department for assistance. https://about.stymie.com.au/